Neural tube defect (NTD) refers to the incomplete closure of the neural tube in very early pregnancy.

 Most are asymptomatic, although patient...

-Paraovarian cystadenoma is a usually benign adnexal tumour that does not arise from the ovary.
+Paraovarian cystadenoma is a usually benign adnexal tumor that does not arise from the ovary.
 There is an association with Von Hippel Lindau syndrome.

 typically seen as a unilateral cystic adnexal lesion

-A parasitic leiomyoma is a considered a type of extra-uterine leiomyoma and presents as peritoneal pelvic benign smooth-muscle masses separate from the uterus.
+Parasitic leiomyomas are considered a type of extra-uterine leiomyoma and present as peritoneal pelvic benign smooth-muscle masses separate from the uterus.

-Partial hydatidiform mole (PHD) is a sub type of a hydatidiform mole which in turn falls under the spectrum of gestational trophoblastic disease.
+Partial hydatidiform mole is a type of hydatidiform mole, which in turn falls under the spectrum of gestational trophoblastic disease.

-Clinical signs and symptoms such as abdominal pain, cramps of the lower abdomen and vaginal bleeding during pregnancy are non...
+Clinical signs and symptoms such as abdominal pain, cramps of the lower abdomen and vaginal bleeding during pregnancy are common but non...

 Parturition-induced pelvic instability is a rare condition seen in women following vaginal delivery.